 2012 in smartphones has been dominated by one device, the Samsung Galaxy S3.
-In the months leading up to its unveiling, the S3 was the most talked about thing in technology, and now that it has finally arrived, pre-orders are off the chart.
-From build to features the new Galaxy seemingly has it all, but does it really have enough to become the next best phone, finally ending the rein of its own predecessor, the Samsung Galaxy S2?
+In the months leading up to its unveiling, the S3 was the most talked about thing in cool technology, and now that it has finally arrived, pre-orders are off the chart.
+From build to features the new Galaxy seemingly has it all, but does it really have enough to become the next best smartphone, finally ending the rein of its own predecessor, the Samsung Galaxy S2?

 A quality display is a big selling point in new smartphones and this is an area where HTC’s famous One X sits at the top of the pile with its 4.7 inches.
 To have any chance of being declared the next best phone, the S3’s display must equal, or better that of the One X – and guess what?
 It does!

 The S3 comes with a super 4.8-inch Super-AMOLED display with 720 x 1280 pixels and 306ppi.
 The screen is also protected with Corning’s new Gorilla Glass 2 and uses Samsung’s own TouchWiz 4.0 UI.
 Viewing angles are superb and contrast is beautiful.
 Simply put, the Galaxy S3 has everything you could ever want in a smartphone display.
 And it’s nice.

 The processor used is always going to be of major importance for any smartphone that wants to be the best.
 Samsung has opted to use its own Exynos 4212 Quad chipset with a quad-core Cortex-A9 processor clocked at 1.4GHz.
 The fact that the S3 is quad-core is enough to outdo all other phones on the market and the performance is every bit as slick as you would expect from such a processor.